Henry Rollins: Television

 Rollins appears in FX's Sons of Anarchy's second season, which premiered in the fall of 2009 in the United States.
 Rollins plays A.J.
 Weston, a white supremacist gang leader and new antagonist in the show's fictional town of Charming, California, who poses a deadly threat to the Sons of Anarchy Motorcycle Club.
 In 2009, Rollins voiced "Trucker" in American Dad!'s fourth season (episode eight).
 Rollins voiced Benjamin Knox/Bonk in the 2000 animated film Batman Beyond: Return of the Joker.

+In 2010, Rollins appeared in an episode of the German documentary television series Durch die Nacht mit ... with Iranian artist Shirin Neshat.

-In 2010, Rollins appeared as a guest judge on season 2 episode 6 of RuPaul's Drag Race.
+Also in 2010, Rollins appeared as a guest judge on season 2 episode 6 of RuPaul's Drag Race.

 In 2011, he was interviewed in the National Geographic Explorer episode "Born to Rage", regarding his possible link to the MAOA gene (warrior gene) and violent behavior.
 In 2012, he hosted the National Geographic Wild series "Animal Underworld", investigating where the real boundaries lie in human-animal relationships.
 Rollins also appeared in the Hawaii Five-0 episode "Hoʻopio" that aired on May 6, 2013.

 In November 2013, Rollins started hosting the show 10 Things You Don't Know About on the History Channel's H2.
 In 2014, he voiced the antagonist Zaheer in the third season of the animated series The Legend of Korra.

 Rollins played the part of Lt.
-Mueller in episodes 1-3 of the fourth season of the TV series Z Nation, which originally aired on Syfy in 2017.
+Mueller in episodes 1–3 of the fourth season of the TV series Z Nation, which originally aired on Syfy in 2017.

 In 2019, Rollins began appearing as a disillusioned poisons instructor in the TV series Deadly Class.

+He was on episode 1 of season 8 of Portlandia.
+He played a member of the band Riot Spray, also featuring Krist Novoselic.

 Radio and podcast

+Weekly radio show (2004–2009)

 On May 19, 2004, Rollins began hosting a weekly radio show, Harmony in My Head, on Indie 103.1 radio in Los Angeles.
 The show aired every Monday evening, with Rollins playing music ranging from early rock and jump blues to hard rock, blues rock, folk rock, punk rock, heavy metal and rockabilly, and touching on hip hop, jazz, world music, reggae, classical music and more.
 Harmony in my Head often emphasizes B-sides, live bootlegs and other rarities, and nearly every episode has featured a song either by the Beastie Boys or British group The Fall.

-Rollins put the show on a short hiatus to undertake a spoken-word tour in early 2005.
-Rollins posted playlists and commentary on-line; these lists were expanded with more information and published in book form as Fanatic! through 2.13.61 in November 2005.
-In late 2005, Rollins announced the show's return and began the first episode by playing the show's namesake Buzzcocks song.
-In 2008, the show was continuing each week despite Rollins' constant touring with new pre-recorded shows between live broadcasts.
-In 2009, Indie 103.1 went off the air, although it continues to broadcast over the Internet.
+Rollins put the show on a short hiatus from early to late 2005, to undertake a spoken-word tour.
+Upon resuming the show, Rollins kicked off his return by playing the show's namesake Buzzcocks song.
+In 2008, the show was continuing each week, despite Rollins's constant touring, with new pre-recorded shows between live broadcasts.
+The show ended when the station went off the air in 2009.